http-samc/http-samc/README.md

-# Samarth Chitgopekar
+# 🚀http-samc🚀

 *Hi!*
-I'm Samarth, from Chicago, IL.
+I'm Sam, from Chicago, IL.

 I enjoy:
 - writing in Python, Java, and JS